 Although in many cases employment or paid work offers effective protection against poverty, employed persons can also be affected by poverty.
 The cause of poverty despite employment can be analysed in greater depth by observing the poverty rates by socio-occupational variables.

-In 2018, in Switzerland, the poverty rate of employed persons was 4%.
-Persons with a migration background from the first generation had a higher rate than those without a migration background (6% compared with 3%).
-The poverty rate among employed persons from the second or subsequent generations is identical to that of the population with no migration background.
+In 2019, in Switzerland, the poverty rate of employed persons was 4%.
+Persons with a migration background from the first generation had a higher rate than those without a migration background (less than 7% compared with 3%).
+The poverty rate among employed persons from the second or subsequent generations is close to that of the population without a migration background (2%).

-In all major regions, the poverty rate of employed persons with or without a migration background shows no statistically significant difference.
-In the Lake Geneva region and in the Espace Mittelland, the poverty rate among employed persons with a migration background is twice as high as that of people without a migration background.
-This difference is however not statistically significant.
+In most major regions, the poverty rate of employed persons with a migration background shows no statistically significant difference with those without a migration background.
+In 2019, in the Lake Geneva region, this rate is significantly higher among employed persons with a migration background than among those without one.
+In Eastern Switzerland, the opposite is true.

 In western societies, paid work is considered the best way to reduce the risk of being affected by poverty.
 The poverty rate of the employed population indicates the proportion of the population who, despite working, is affected by poverty.